The following Property Disputes practice note provides comprehensive and up to date legal information covering:

 Exclusion clauses in property contracts—misrepresentation

 Rescission in the context of a claim based on mistake

 The term rescission is used to describe two very different remedies:

 rescission for breach (or more accurately discharge by breach)

 Rescission ab initio is an equitable remedy whereby the contract is treated as if it never existed.
-This remedy is available where a misrepresentation by one party induced the other to enter into it (see Practice Note: Misrepresentation and misstatement—property).
+This remedy is available where a misrepresentation by one party induced the other to enter into it (see Practice Note: Misrepresentation, misstatement and non-disclosure in property matters).

 Compensation may be payable to balance the position of the parties.
 Damages are not payable because there has not been a breach of

 Free trials are only available to individuals based in the UK